Monday, May 8, 2017

-On this date in 1970, Bobby Orr had an assist in the final game of the season and became the first, and still only, defenseman in NHL history to lead the league in scoring.
-He finished the season with 33 goals and 87 assists for 120 points in 75 games.
+In 1969-70, Bobby Orr had an assist in the final game of the season and became the first, and still only, defenseman in NHL history to lead the league in scoring.

 Up to that point in his NHL career, Bobby Orr had already made a huge impact on the NHL.
 In his Calder Trophy winning rookie season in 1966-67, Orr finished second in scoring for defensemen.
 One of his many knee injuries the following season limited him to just 46 games, yet he was named the winner of the Norris Trophy, awarded annually to the league's best defenseman.
 1968-69 saw Orr return to lead all defensemen in scoring for the first time with a new career high of 64 points and captured his second Norris Trophy.

 Still, no one was prepared for what lie ahead for Orr and the NHL in 1969-70.

 Orr obliterated the single season scoring record for defensemen, Red Kelly's 70 points set back in 1961, when he blitzed the league with 33 goals and 87 assists for 120 points.
 To put Orr's 120 points in perspective, the Seals Carol Vadnais was second with 44 points - 76 behind Orr.